besteteam/beste-serverless/README.md

 ## TODO

 - [ ] Structured way of migrating db: https://spin.atomicobject.com/2020/10/20/dynamodb-migrate-data-structures/
-- [x] Deploy frontend as static, for easier testing
+- [x] Deploy frontend as static, for easier testing of api
+- [x] Deploy api as lambda
+  - [x] Verify that bundle size is not too big
 - [ ] Cognito
 - [x] Single repo for both
 - [ ] Remove API key auth in API